arigathanks/RadPortal/index.md

 # RadPortal

-# 👨‍⚕️ Dr. Budok's Radiology Portal
+# 👨‍⚕️ Dr. Douglas Budok's Radiology Portal
 This page serves as a web portal that provides collaborators with a single access point to information and file directories such as Google Drive.